About Us

 Amalaketu

 Amalaketu (meaning “pure comet”) first started coming to the centre in 1997 and was ordained in 2006.
-He is part of the Wednesday Newcomers Night team, the team for our Saturday Sangha Morning class and also the morning meditation team.
-As well as regularly leading festival days and special events.
-He served as Chair of the Centre from 2010 to 2019.
+He is part of the Wednesday Newcomers Night team, the team for our Saturday Sangha Morning class and also the morning meditation team, as well as regularly leading festival days and special events.
 He also champions sustainability at the Centre.
+He served as Chair of the Centre from 2010 to 2019 and is the men's Mitra convenor, responsible for the spiritual welfare of the male Mitras at Colchester Buddhist Centre.

 Anavajjā